MedicV2/MudaeCraft/README.md

 ## Support

-For questions or support, please open an issue on the GitHub repository, or shoot me a message on Discord.
+For questions, support, or if you are interested in collaborating on this tool, please open a GitHub issue or message me on Discord [here](https://discord.gg/yHrgp95WKZ).
-If you want to help work on this tool, please feel free to reach out to me [here.](https://discord.gg/yHrgp95WKZ)

 ## License